Xe/site/blog/vlang-update-2020-06-17.markdown

 Like I said before, I also cannot file new issues about this.
 So if you are willing to help me out, please open an issue about this.

----

-EDIT(Xe): 2020 M06 23

-I do not plan to make any future update posts about the V programming language in the future.
-The V community is something I would really rather not be associated with.
-This is an edited-down version of the post that was released last week (2020 M06 17).

-As of the time of writing this note to the end of this post and as far as I am aware, I am banned from being able to contribute to the V language in any form.
-I am therefore forced to consider that the V project will respond to criticism of their language with bans.
-This subjective view of reality may not be accurate to what others see.

-I would like to see this situation result in a net improvement for everyone involved.
-V is an interesting take on a stagnant field of computer science, but I cannot continue to comment on this language or give it any of the signal boost I have given it with this series of posts.

-Thank you for reading.
-I will continue with my normal posts in the next few days.

-Be well.